Hawaiian Vaccinium: Vaccinium dentatum

-The distinguishing character denoted in Vander Kloet’s keys is again pedicel length: 1-3cm long.
-Vaccinium dentatum can generally be identified by its characteristic red berries and typical leaf anatomy, as well as its habitat, but because these same morphologies and behaviors can be found in Vaccinium reticulatum, care must be taken in distinguishing between the species, hence the emphasis of the pedicel length character.
+The distinguishing character denoted in Vander Kloet’s keys is again pedicel length: 1–3 cm long.
+Vaccinium dentatum can generally be identified by its characteristic red berries and typical leaf anatomy, as well as its habitat, but because these same morphologies and behaviors can be found in V. reticulatum, care must be taken in distinguishing between the species, hence the emphasis of the pedicel length character.